isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Introduction.md

 Much are left to be discovered in the Bras Basah and Bugis areas.
 We have put together various curated resources that provide insights into past and present moments that built the precinct to what it is today.

-Click here to access the story map and resources.
+Click [here](https://curiocity.nlb.gov.sg/events/bb-showcase/intro) to access the virtual content showcase and story map.
 You won't want to miss these out!

 ________